Special Housing Options

 We recognize that same-sex room assignments are not ideal or appropriate for all students.
 Gender inclusive housing seeks to provide an environment that is welcoming to all gender identities and is not limited to the traditional gender binary (male and female).
-Students who sign up for these areas will be permitted to have roommates, flatmates, and suite mates regardless of gender identity.
-We are able to offer a limited number of gender inclusive housing options.
+Students who sign up for these areas will be permitted to have roommates, flatmates, and/or suitemates regardless of gender identity.
+We are able to offer a limited number of gender inclusive housing options in most of the communities.

 College is a time when you are faced with many decisions.
 You are dealing with academic and career concerns, issues related to sexuality, and pressures to use alcohol and other drugs.
 Many times others are involved in influencing your decisions.
 Especially with regard to alcohol and other drugs, the pressure can be very strong.
 Some expect that alcohol, in particular, will be a part of college life.
 Binghamton is one of the many colleges and universities across the country that is now offering you the option of living in chemical-free housing.

-Chemical-free housing is defined as a living environment where all residents and their guests agree to keep their living area free from substances at all times.
-Substances are defined to include alcohol; cigarettes, other tobacco products, and other smoking materials; and all illicit drugs.
-If you are interested in living in chemical-free housing, you should complete the Chemical-free Housing Application and Agreement and return it along with your completed Housing Preference Form.
+Chemical-free housing is defined as a living environment where all residents and their guests agree to maintain a chemical-free lifestyle on and off campus and keep their living area free from substances at all times.
+Substances are defined to include alcohol; cigarettes, other tobacco products other smoking materials and all illicit drugs.
+Chemical-free housing is offered in most communities except the Apartment Communities.

 Break housing refers to halls that remain open during all break times in the academic year when traditional halls close.
-It is a desirable option for international students, students planning to take classes during winter session, athletes who have events during break, and any student who lives too far to travel for a 4-day closing (e.g. Thanksgiving).
+It is a desirable option for international students, students planning to take classes during winter session, athletes who have events during break and any student who lives too far to travel for a four-day closing (e.g. Thanksgiving) and foster youth.
+Binghamton Advantage Program (BAP) students are required to live in break housing.
 New students must indicate this request when they submit their housing preference form.
-Please note that space in break housing is extremely limited and we may be unable to accommodate all requests for this option.
+Note that space in break housing is extremely limited and we may be unable to accommodate all requests for this option.

 Communities and buildings with break housing